 Alesia Ofori Dedaa

-Currently, I work with the water@leeds as a Project Assistant on the ‘Top 100 Global Water Research Questions’ Project and also in the Knowledge Hub (a collaboration project between Global Water Partnership -GWP-Tanzania and water@leeds)
+Passionate about poverty and rural development on the continent, Alesia’s career includes working in various capacities with government and non-governmental organisations in Tanzania, Malawi, Ghana, Cameroon and Zambia.
+Currently, she works with the water@leeds as a Project Assistant on the ‘Top 100 Global Water Research Questions’ Project and also in the Water Knowledge Exchange Hub (a collaboration project between Global Water Partnership -GWP-Tanzania and water@leeds).

 Published Work (Articles and Blogs)

 - Mdee, A., Ofori, A., Chasukwa, M. and Manda, S., 2019.
 Neither sustainable nor inclusive: a political economy of agricultural policy and livelihoods in Malawi, Tanzania and Zambia.
 Journal of Peasant Studies.